• Skip to primary navigation

 Valentina K. Wein

-A vegan side dish that is almost too good to be true!
-It's subtly sweet with the fresh flavor of cilantro throughout -- and the pairing possibilities are endless, as it would be delicious with just about everything.
+Coconut Cilantro Rice is almost too good to be true!
+Cooked in coconut water, the rice is subtly sweet with the fresh flavor of cilantro throughout.
+And the pairing possibilities are endless, as it would be delicious with just about everything!

 Print